Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/7-custom-ip-driver-linux.md

 1. Set the toolchain path in your Linux Workstation.

 2. Download the kernel source code and compile it.
-For downloading and compilation, refer to the steps mentioned in the <a href="http://wiki.xilinx.com/zynq-linux">Xilinx Zynq Linux Wiki Page</a>.
+For downloading and compilation, refer to the steps mentioned in the [Xilinx Zynq Linux Wiki Page](http://wiki.xilinx.com/zynq-linux).

 ### Example Project: Device Driver Development